Coordinating Our Response

 Who should be tested?

-- People without symptoms who have had close contact (within 6 feet for a total of 15 minutes or more over a 24-hour period) with someone who tested positive for COVID-19.
+- People without symptoms, who have had close contact (within 6 feet for a total of 15 minutes or more over a 24-hour period) with someone who tested positive for COVID-19.
+See detailed information about when close contacts should get tested.

 - Patients for whom a provider determines a test is warranted.